Finding Joy Again-

 It’s you healing.

-If fear still plays a part in your journey, this might help:
+If fear still plays a part in your journey, you might find something in this:

 Music, Memories, and Sparks of Life